-Butt hinges are a type of hinge with rectangular parts that fasten to two separate, parallel parts that close on each other, thus connecting them and allowing for swinging movement up to 180 degrees.
-One of the two most common types of recessed, or mortised, hinges, butt hinges do not necessary have to be mortised and can be surface-mounted as well.
+Butt hinges are a type of hinge with rectangular parts, which fasten to two separate, parallel parts that close on each other, thus connecting them and allowing for swinging movement up to 180 degrees.
+One of the two most common types of recessed (or mortised) hinges, butt hinges do not necessarily have to be mortised and can be surface-mounted as well.

 Compared to any other hinge, the butt hinge is by far the simplest in design, most affordable, and used most often for hinge applications.
 Butt hinges are typically used to hang and swing doors, cabinets, gates, trunks, chests, and other common items that open and close.

 As the premier type of hinge used in furniture applications, butt hinges are used to mount interior and exterior doors, cabinets, and more in residential, construction, commercial, public, architectural, military, marine, and other industrial contexts.
 When used for commercial and residential furniture applications, butt hinges are usually constructed from steel, though butt hinges for exterior doors may also be made of brass or stainless steel for high corrosion resistance.

 For residential cabinetry, butt hinges can be made of more aesthetically-pleasing materials, such as satin nickel, antique brass, polished nickel, and satin brass.
 For industrial applications, heavy duty butt hinges are required and are most often constructed from such materials as steel, stainless steel, and brass.
 Aluminum butt hinges are mainly used for lightweight applications.